 A package that wraps some of the most common Win32 API calls using FFI to make them accessible to Dart code without requiring a C compiler or the Windows SDK.

 In addition to exposing the APIs themselves, this package offers a variety of instructive examples for more complex FFI usage scenarios.

 By design, this package provides minimal modifications to the Win32 API to support Dart idioms.
 The goal is to provide high familiarity to an existing Win32 developer.
-Other plugins may build on these primitives to provide a friendly API for Dart and Flutter developers.
+Other Dart packages may build on these primitives to provide a friendly API for Dart and Flutter developers.
 A good example of that is filepicker_windows, which offers a common item dialog suitable for incorporation into an existing Flutter app.

 This package lets you write apps that use the Windows API directly from Dart, by wrapping common Win32, COM and Windows Runtime APIs using Dart FFI.

 You could use it to call a Win32 API like EnumFontFamiliesEx to enumerate all locally-installed fonts:

 or access system information that is not exposed directly by the Dart framework libraries:

 You could use it to build a Windows app with Flutter that relies on Win32 APIs:

 You could even use it to build a traditional Win32 app, written purely in Dart, that could have come straight out of a classic Charles Petzold book on programming Windows apps: